Urvansh-eng/Restaurant_Order_analysis-SQL/README.md

 - **23 orders** contained more than 12 items — the largest orders (5 orders tied at 14 items each) all spent well over $150, roughly 5x the average order value.
 - Revenue is fairly stable month to month (~$50.8K–$54.6K across January, February, and March), with no single month dramatically outperforming the others.
 - **137 order-line records have a missing (`NULL`) item ID** — worth flagging as a data-quality issue if this dataset is used for further modeling.

+## Recommendations

+Based on the patterns surfaced above, a few actions stand out:

+- **Lean into Italian and Asian dishes.** These two categories drive ~60% of total revenue between them.
+Featuring them in promotions, seasonal specials, or a "chef's picks" section could reinforce an already-strong performer rather than spreading marketing spend evenly across all four categories.
+- **Investigate why Chicken Tacos underperforms.** At 123 orders, it trails every other item by a wide margin (the next-lowest, Potstickers, has 205).
+Worth checking price point, menu placement, or simply testing a recipe refresh before considering removing it.
+- **Staff for the lunch and dinner peaks.** Noon and 5–7pm are clearly the busiest windows.
+If staffing isn't already weighted toward these hours, aligning shift schedules with the data could reduce wait times during rushes and cut idle labor cost during the slower mid-afternoon window.
+- **Use Monday's strength, and address Wednesday's dip.** Monday outperforms every other day; a Wednesday-specific promotion (e.g. a discount or limited-time item) could help smooth weekly demand and revenue rather than leaving Wednesday as a consistently quiet day.
+- **Create a bundle around large orders.** The biggest orders (14+ items) already spend ~5x the average — a "family meal" or catering bundle aimed at this segment could make it easier for them to order (and easier to upsell add-ons) rather than leaving it to ad hoc ordering.
+- **Fix the data-quality gap before deeper analysis.** 137 order-line records have a missing item ID.
+Before this dataset is used for forecasting or inventory planning, it's worth tracing whether these are truly unrecorded items, voided orders, or a POS logging issue — the answer changes how they should be handled (excluded vs. imputed).
+- **Revisit pricing on low-margin, high-volume items.** French Fries and Mac & Cheese are among the cheapest items on the menu ($7) but still sell steadily — a small price adjustment on high-frequency, low-price items could lift revenue with minimal impact on order volume.

 ## Project Structure